zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 - `ws` - same as `w`, but uses the freefile optimization if available

 Note that all other mode strings are invalid.
 In particular, the `b` character is not allowed in AsyncFatFS, as there is no distinction between text and binary modes.
-All file data is handled as `uint8_t` bytes.
+All file data is handled as `uint8_t` bytes and no special handling or conversion is ever applied to line ending characters.

 The `complete` argument requires a user-supplied callback function that will be fired when the fopen is complete.
 It uses the following signature:
 `void fopen_callback(afatfsFilePtr_t file)`
-If the fopen succeeded, the callback will be called with an open file handle to the requested file.
-If the fopen failed, the callback will be called with a `NULL` file handle.
+If the fopen succeeds, the callback will be called with an open file handle to the requested file.
+If the fopen fails, the callback will be called with a `NULL` file handle.

 The fopen command itself returns a `false` if the fopen could not be queued, usually due to no available file handles.
 The fopen command returns a `true` if the command has been successfully queued for processing.
 At